-We are excited to continue working with our oldest Fresh Stop Market partner, Redeemer Lutheran Church!
+We are excited to work with our new partner, Chef Space!

-Shawnee Fresh Stop Market will host 2 spring markets this year, on May 10th and May 24th!
-Regular season markets will kick off Thursday, June 7th, 4:30-6:30pm and will continue to “pop-up” every other Thursday through October.
-To place an order for shares of seasonal produce, click below (credit/debit orders only), call 502.509.6770 (if payment method is debit/credit or SNAP), or drop off cash to Shawnee Arts and Cultural Center (607 S 37th St, Louisville, KY 40211).
+The West Louisville Fresh Stop Market kick offs Thursday, June 6th, 4:30-6:30pm and will continue to “pop-up” every other Thursday through October.
+To place an order for shares of seasonal produce call 502.509.6770 (if payment method is debit/credit or SNAP).
 Cash may also dropped off to the New Roots Office, 1800 Portland Ave.

 Site Liaison: Pat Coppage